3MFConsortium/spec_securecontent/3MF Secure Content.md

 **\<aad>** - The Additional Authenticated Data \<aad> element contains the additional authenticated data for an encrypted resource.

-> For the purposes of this specification, AES-GCM MUST be used with a 96-bit Initialization Vector (IV), 128-bit Authentication Tag (T) and it MAY contain an optional Additional Authenticated Data (AAD).
+> For the purposes of this specification, AES-GCM SHOULD be used with a 96-bit Initialization Vector (IV), 128-bit Authentication Tag (T) and it MAY contain an optional Additional Authenticated Data (AAD).
 The cipher text is stored in the file path defined in the parent \<resourcedata> element with the cypher file format defined in [Appendix D. 3MF Cipher File Format](#appendix-d-3mf-cipher-file-format).

 > During decryption the implementation should compare the authentication tag computed during decryption with the specified Authentication Tag and fail if they don't match.
 For details on the implementation of AES-GCM, see the publication [SP800-38D](https://csrc.nist.gov/publications/detail/sp/800-38d/final).